Rules for the 17th International Edvard Grieg Piano Competition 2022

 Participants who are accepted to the Competition in Bergen are not allowed to take any lesson or participate at any masterclass with a Juror from the date of the application until the end of the Competition.

 Selection and participation in the Competition is conditional on a candidate submitting the online application in English, including all required documents, video recordings and application fee by: 20 April 2022 at 23.59 CEST.
 Please see Application for more information regarding the application process.

-Competitors are required to register with the Competition Secretariat, no later than: 2 September 2016.
+Competitors are required to register with the Competition Secretariat, no later than: 26 August 2022.

 The Competition will consist of four rounds, as follows:

 - In principle, thirty (30) candidates will be selected to compete in Round 1 of the Competition;